Paranoid is ok; Paralysis is not ok

 Words flowed fast.
 I rehearsed what I’m going to type.

-Dear so-and-so ji, Thank you for agreeing to meet an younger entrepreneur.
+Thank you for agreeing to meet an younger entrepreneur.
 Appreciate your generosity.

 Would 4 pm on Monday or Tuesday work well for you?
 If these two times don’t suit your schedule, can you kindly inform an alternate time?